curiousoffice/playbook/README.rst

 =========

 We've learned a ton from blog posts, tweets, and newsletters from others in the community.
-We should be giving back when we have something to share.
+We encourage teammates to give back whenever they have something to contribute.

 Blog
 ----